GLionD/PhotoSelector/README.md

 # How to use?
 Download the [build](https://github.com/GLionD/PhotoSelector/raw/master/PhotoSelector/bin/Release/PhotoSelector.exe) of the application or clone the repository.
+You might see security warnings when you download the executable, these can be ignored.
 When you start the application you see this window:

 ![PhotoSelector](PhotoSelector/PhotoSelector.png)